 However, while determining a strategy for how to build your website is important, a shift in thinking to understanding what all successful websites have in common can also be helpful to consider for any website project.

-In this post, we’ll look at some of the top characteristics of good websites as well as examples and supporting evidence to explain why they’re so important and how you can implement them as part of your strategy, no matter how your site is built.
+In this post, we’ll look at some of the top characteristics of a good website as well as examples and supporting evidence to explain why they’re so important and how you can implement them as part of your strategy, no matter how your site is built.

 If you’re thinking about starting a new website design project or revisiting an existing website, this list might be worth a look!